AMARTELKE/AMARTELKE/README.md

 - 👋 Hi, I’m @AMARTELKE
-- 👀 I’m interested in microbial genome analysis
+- 👀 I’m biologist who has interest in big data analyis
-- 🌱 I’m currently learning to enrich my knowledge in microbial genomic diversity
+- 🌱 I’m currently learning to enrich my knowledge in developing tools to analyse the large datasets
-- 💞️ I’m looking to collaborate on projects dealing with next generation sequence analysis.
+- 💞️ I’m looking to collaborate on projects dealing with big data analysis.
 - 📫 How to reach me at telkeaa@gmail.com